 Water demand¶

-including water demand from industry and domestic land use via precalculated monhly spatial maps
+including water demand from industry and domestic land use via precalculated monthly spatial maps

-including agricultural water use from calculation of plant water demand and livestock water demand
+including agricultural water use from the calculation of plant water demand and livestock water demand

 Return flows ((water withdrawn but not consumed and returned to the water circle)